sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-contract-on-testnet.md

 ## Setup

-Before we start writing the code to deploy the contract, we need to generate a [bitcoin privatekey](https://en.bitcoin.it/wiki/Private_key) and recharge some bitcoins to the address corresponding to the privatekey.
-You can use the following code to generate and save the privatekey:
+Before we start writing the code to deploy the contract, we need to generate a [bitcoin private key](https://en.bitcoin.it/wiki/Private_key) and recharge some bitcoins to the address corresponding to the private key.
+You can use the following code to generate and save the private key:

 ```ts
 import { exit } from 'process';